Trustworthy Documents (v0.3)

 That word, 'Christian', was new to the language in Antioch in about the year 46.
 Seems it may have been made up to (disparagingly?) label disciples of Jesus.
 Those disciples were always carrying on about 'Christ'; that would have been so in the synagogue(s), with resulting discord and division.
 Perhaps there were debates or disputes in the Antioch market place.
 About 18 years later the label had evidently spread, because it was readily spoken by King Agrippa in Jerusalem.
 Does that not indicate a growing recognition that these disciples were not proper Jews?

 The Christians adopted a new form of belief.
-They were not actual adherents to any state religion, so they were a danger to the Roman Empire.
+They were not real adherents to any state religion, so they were a danger to the Roman Empire.
 By the year 64 the Christian 'class' could be blamed by Nero for the fire which destroyed much of Rome, and be persecuted accordingly.

 Then, as now, there was a view that people of a state should accept the religion of that state with its requirements.
 Foreign ways are suspect.
 Judaism was the (odd but) recognised ancestral religion of the subject nation of Israel.
 It could be properly practised, and in turn sacrifices for the Emperor were offered daily in the Jerusalem Temple.
 Jewish practice could exist as simply another religion from one part of the Empire.
 I think that had Jews actively promoted monotheism and rejection of the gods they would surely have encountered the coercive power of the Roman state.
 The idea of a true God displacing the familiar gods was simply unthinkable.
 Such an idea would have to be resisted or preferably stamped out!
 Safety lay in being inconspicuous or secret.
 Secrecy created more suspicion....